turingschool/curriculum/tutorials/performance/caching.markdown

  * Fragment Caching - caching a subset of the page
 2. Data caching - data used in the controller or views

+## Redis

 Redis is a high performance, in-memory key-value data store, and it can be saved to disk in order to offer persistence.

+### Install

+There are a few options to install Redis on Ubuntu.
+The first and easiest is to use : `sudo apt-get install redis-server`.
+This will be an older version, but should handle all the requirements.
+This will set up `redis-server` to startup with the OS.
+To get the latest stable version you can download from `http://redis.io/download` and install using their directions.
+However this approach require a little extra work if you want redis to start up automatically.

 ## `redis-store`